k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup.md

 `% kubectl get cassdc dc1 -o yaml`

-In the command's output, see the `podTemplateSpec` property; two containers were added for Medusa.
+In the output, see the `podTemplateSpec` property; two containers were added for Medusa.
 Here’s the entry for the GRPC backup service:

 `    name: medusa`